winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : sum3 ≡ Natural/toInteger (length * 2)
 ```

-In Dhall, the computation time is completely dominated by  type-checking and reducing large Church-encoded data to normal forms.
+In Dhall, the computation time is completely dominated by  type-checking and reducing large Church-encoded data to normal forms when first defining that data.
-For instance, creating a Church-encoded list of `10000` elements and reducing it to the final normal form   takes about 1 minute on a fast laptop.
+For instance, creating a Church-encoded list of `10000` elements and reducing it to the normal form takes about 1 minute on a fast laptop.
-Once the value is stored in the file cache, reading it takes only 1 second; computing the sum of the list takes about 0.5 seconds.
+Once the normalized value of that list is stored in the file cache, reading it takes only 1 second; computing the sum of the list takes about 0.5 seconds.
 Computing `headOptional` or `ListInt/concat` is so quick that it is below the measurement error.

-The curried forms of the Church encoding have significantly smaller normal forms and  faster performance than the uncurried forms involving union types.
+The curried forms of the Church encoding have smaller normal forms and  faster performance than the uncurried forms involving union types.

 Because of the slow parsing and normal form generation, timing tests need to begin by preparing all test data in the cache and using them as frozen inputs (using a command such as `dhall freeze --all test.dhall`).